biblequiz/BibleQuiz.com/_pages/history/2008/nationals.md

 #### 5th Place

-Church:	Victorious Life Church, Wesley Chapel, FL
+* **Church**: Victorious Life Church, Wesley Chapel, FL
-Coaches:	Joshua Weber, Lisa Owens (assistant) Ed Mintah, Sue Hutchison (assistant)
+* **Coaches**: Joshua Weber, Lisa Owens (assistant) Ed Mintah, Sue Hutchison (assistant)
+* **Team:**
-Team:	Nathan Cowdery
+   * Nathan Cowdery
-EJ Mintah
+   * EJ Mintah
-Reesie Owens
+   * Reesie Owens
-Erinn Wolf
+   * Erinn Wolf
 * **Preliminaries**:
-Round 1: Lost to James River A/G, "In Chains", Ozark, MO 40 to 240 Round 2: Won against Timberline Church, Fort Collins, CO 95 to 15 Round 3: Lost to Christian Temple, Houston, TX 40 to 130 Round 4: Lost to Manassas A/G, Bristow, VA 35 to 205 Round 5: Lost to The Church at Briargate, "Public Spectacle", Colorado Springs, CO 10 to 280 Round 6: Lost to Nyssa Christian Fellowship, Nyssa, OR 15 to 225 Round 7: Lost to Praise A/G, Garfield, NJ 35 to 185 Round 8: Lost to Journey Fellowship Church, Slidell, LA 90 to 225 Round 9: Lost to Corydon A/G, Corydon, IA 55 to 200
+  * Round 1: Lost to James River A/G, "In Chains", Ozark, MO 40 to 240
+  * Round 2: Won against Timberline Church, Fort Collins, CO 95 to 15
+  * Round 3: Lost to Christian Temple, Houston, TX 40 to 130
+  * Round 4: Lost to Manassas A/G, Bristow, VA 35 to 205
+  * Round 5: Lost to The Church at Briargate, "Public Spectacle", Colorado Springs, CO 10 to 280
+  * Round 6: Lost to Nyssa Christian Fellowship, Nyssa, OR 15 to 225
+  * Round 7: Lost to Praise A/G, Garfield, NJ 35 to 185
+  * Round 8: Lost to Journey Fellowship Church, Slidell, LA 90 to 225
+  * Round 9: Lost to Corydon A/G, Corydon, IA 55 to 200
 * **Round Robin**:
-Round 1: Won against Truth A/G, Chariton, IA 135 to 120
+  * Round 1: Won against Truth A/G, Chariton, IA 135 to 120
-Round 2: Lost to James River A/G, "In Chains", Ozark, MO -20 to 220 Round 3: Lost to The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO -60 to 220 Round 4: Lost to Calvary A/G, South Bend, IN 25 to 130 Round 5: Lost to Meridian A/G, Meridian, ID 70 to 110 Round 6: Lost to Noble A/G, Noble, OK 50 to 190
+  * Round 2: Lost to James River A/G, "In Chains", Ozark, MO -20 to 220
+  * Round 3: Lost to The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO -60 to 220
+  * Round 4: Lost to Calvary A/G, South Bend, IN 25 to 130
+  * Round 5: Lost to Meridian A/G, Meridian, ID 70 to 110
+  * Round 6: Lost to Noble A/G, Noble, OK 50 to 190
-Round 7: Lost to Nyssa Christian Fellowship, Nyssa, OR 55 to 200 Round 8: Lost to Suncoast Cathedral A/G, St. Petersburg, FL -5 to 125 Round 9: Won against New Life Community Church, Oshkosh, WI 120 to 90 Round 10: Lost to Corydon A/G, Corydon, IA 80 to 120 Round 11: Won against Calvary A/G, Dunwoody, GA 75 to 25 Round 12: Lost to Orange Hills A/G, Orange, CA 115 to 125
+  * Round 7: Lost to Nyssa Christian Fellowship, Nyssa, OR 55 to 200
+  * Round 8: Lost to Suncoast Cathedral A/G, St. Petersburg, FL -5 to 125
+  * Round 9: Won against New Life Community Church, Oshkosh, WI 120 to 90
+  * Round 10: Lost to Corydon A/G, Corydon, IA 80 to 120
+  * Round 11: Won against Calvary A/G, Dunwoody, GA 75 to 25
+  * Round 12: Lost to Orange Hills A/G, Orange, CA 115 to 125
-Round 13: Lost to First A/G, Montgomery, AL 50 to 175
+  * Round 13: Lost to First A/G, Montgomery, AL 50 to 175
-Round 14: Lost to First A/G, Lafayette, IN 20 to 150
+  * Round 14: Lost to First A/G, Lafayette, IN 20 to 150
-Round 15: Lost to Grace A/G, Syracuse, NY 65 to 95
+  * Round 15: Lost to Grace A/G, Syracuse, NY 65 to 95
-Round 16: Won against Timberline Church, Fort Collins, CO 135 to 20 Round 17: Lost to Central A/G, Springfield, MO 50 to 175
+  * Round 16: Won against Timberline Church, Fort Collins, CO 135 to 20
+  * Round 17: Lost to Central A/G, Springfield, MO 50 to 175
-Round 18: Won against Harvest Time A/G, Brunswick, OH 105 to 80
+  * Round 18: Won against Harvest Time A/G, Brunswick, OH 105 to 80
-Round 19: Won against Turning Point Christian Center, Vancouver, WA 150 to 100
+  * Round 19: Won against Turning Point Christian Center, Vancouver, WA 150 to 100
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="Victorious Life Church, Wesley Chapel, FL" html=image_html %}